team-mayes/atesa/docs/example_study.rst

 	prod_walltime = '04:00:00'
 	prod_ppn = 1

-As shown below, this job automatically finds a transition state very close to that proposed by Schreiner *et al.*
+Based on the five aimless shooting moves with which each candidate transition state frame from the forced trajectory was tested, only a single frame was selected as a suitable aimless shooting initial coordinate file, as indicated in ATESA's output following this job.
+The coordinates for that frame can be found in 'examples/find_ts'.
+As shown below, this transition state is very close to the one proposed by Schreiner *et al.*

 	.. figure:: _images/find_ts.png

 	Definitions of stable states and initial and final structures from the example transition state search.
 The stable state definitions are read by inner index; for example, the first element of the definition of the “bwd” state is read as “the distance between atom 3 and atom 5 is less than (‘lt’) 1.5 Å”.
-Based on these definitions, the initial coordinates (at left) occupy the “bwd” state, and restraints are automatically constructed to build a transition state (at right) that has roughly equal probabilities of relaxing to either state.
+Based on these definitions, the initial coordinates (at left) occupy the “bwd” state, and restraints are automatically constructed to build a putative transition state (at right) that has significantly non-zero probabilities of relaxing to either state.
 The narrow, transparent bonds in the transition state structure show the original topology of the model, for comparison.

 Aimless Shooting
 ----------------